shelleywong/CINS465-Course-Materials/assignment2.md

 git push --set-upstream origin assignment2  # Push code up to assignment2 branch on remote
 ```

-You should have your code setup such that when cloned in your folder it can be run directly via `python manage.py runserver`.
+You should have your code set up such that, when cloned in your folder, it can be run directly via `python manage.py runserver`.
+Make sure to include any Python packages/libraries/dependencies in a requirements.txt file in your root directory.
 You can containerize your code via Docker (this is optional, but recommended).
 If you choose to do this, you should have a Dockerfile in your root directory and a docker-compose.yml in your root directory from which your project can be built and launched.